-Strength & conditioning for rehabilitation involves specific exercises to load the neuromusculoskeletal systems capacity to deal with load and to reduce the risk of injury.
-Conditions such as tendinopathy (golfers and tennis elbow and Achilles problems) respond to specific loading patterns in both acute and chronic cases.
+Strength & conditioning for rehabilitation involves specific easy to do exercises.
+As a result the exercises serve to load the neuromusculoskeletal systems capacity.
+Hence they deal with load to reduce the risk of injury.
+Such as conditions like tendinopathy (golfers and tennis elbow and Achilles problems) respond to specific loading patterns in both acute and chronic cases.

-There is now overwhelming evidence in support of specific loading techniques for reduction in pain and disability.
-Our musculoskeletal and nervous systems not only like movement but need it to stay healthy.
-Specific exercises will be given to load your neuromusculoskeletal systems capacity to deal with load and to reduce the risk of injury.
+Also, there is now overwhelming evidence in support of specific loading techniques for reduction in pain and disability.
+Hence, our musculoskeletal and nervous systems not only like movement but need it to stay healthy.
+In addition, specific exercises will be given to load your bodies capacity to deal with load and to reduce the risk of injury.

-A number of strategies, including injury treatment, a graded return to activities, exercise, education, and cognitive-behavioural techniques, can be used to help lessen the pain and disability experienced.
-Furthermore, once people with LBP can distinguish between the pain or ‘hurt’ they are feeling from any concerns about ‘harm’ being done to their back, it is easier to participate in rehabilitation.
+Furthermore, a number of strategies are involved, including injury treatment, graded return to activities and exercise.
+In addition, education and cognitive-behavioural techniques, can be used to help lessen the pain and disability one experiences.
+In short, people with LBP can distinguish between the pain or ‘hurt’ they are feeling from any concerns about ‘harm’ being done to their back.
+To summarise, it is easier to participate in rehabilitation.

 An assessment will help make a diagnosis.
-From the diagnosis we can educate and treat appropriately, thus reducing pain levels and restoring normal function.
-After decreasing pain levels it is important to engage in some form of rehabilitation.
-Rehabilitation is important to reduce the future potential for injury.
+Initially, from the diagnosis we can educate and treat appropriately.
+Thus reducing pain levels and restoring normal function.
+Then, after decreasing pain levels it is important to engage in some form of rehabilitation.
+Finally, rehabilitation is important to reduce the future potential for injury.